schoeberl/risc-v-lab/README.md

 Testing and debugging are essential to ensure your RISC-V processor functions correctly.
 Here are some tips and strategies to help you debug issues effectively and test your design thoroughly.

 Use debugging tools and techniques to get things working during the early stages:
-* Visualize signals and behavior with a waveform viewer.
+- Visualize signals and behavior with a waveform viewer.
-* Add `printf` statements in Chisel to monitor signals and observe pipeline activity.
+- Add `printf` statements in Chisel to monitor signals and observe pipeline activity.
-* **Watch** instructions move through the pipeline step by step to pinpoint issues.
+- **Watch** instructions move through the pipeline step by step to pinpoint issues.

 ### Testing
-* Helps debugging during development
+- Helps debugging during development
-* You can create a test suit that is run on every code change
+- You can create a test suit that is run on every code change
- * You can be more confident when you change stuff
+  - You can be more confident when you change stuff
-  * Introduced bugs will (hopefully) be caught by the tests
+  - Introduced bugs will (hopefully) be caught by the tests
- * Advanced: Regression testing
+- Advanced: Regression testing
- * Advanced: GitHub CI on commit
+- Advanced: GitHub CI on commit

 ### What to Test?
 - Focus on testing individual components first, such as:
- - **ALU**
+  - ALU
- - **Decode Stage**
+  - Decode Stage
- - **Instruction Fetch**
+  - Instruction Fetch
 - Consider whether testing certain details is worthwhile:
  - Example: Do you need to test addition in an ALU?
 If you wrote `+`, it likely works as intended.

 ### Testing a processor

-* Testing a processor is easier than unit testing
+- Testing a processor is easier than unit testing
- * You *just* execute programs and check if they work
+  - You *just* execute programs and check if they work
-* Is better than unit testing
+- Is better than unit testing
-  * You test the whole system
+  - You test the whole system
-  * You test the interaction of the components
+  - You test the interaction of the components
-* Two options:
+- Two options:
- * Self-testing programs
+  - Self-testing programs
- * cosimulation
+  - Cosimulation

 ### Self-Testing Programs

-* Write your test programs with a known result
+- Write your test programs with a known result
-* E.g., agree that all your tests will signal a pass with 0 in x1
+- E.g., agree that all your tests will signal a pass with 0 in x1
-* You can check this in the simulation
+- You can check this in the simulation
- * With your ChiselTest or VHDL benchmark
+  - With your ChiselTest or VHDL benchmark
-* You can build up a collection of tests
+- You can build up a collection of tests
- * Do some yourself
+  - Do some yourself
- * Use others (provided) later
+  - Use others (provided) later

 For example, to test the `add` and `addi` instructions